Updated Feb 2020

 2. You don’t have to be Catholic; you just have to be hungry.
 Fish fries are open to the public, so don’t feel weird walking in.
 If you’re really hungry, St. Fancis de Sales is all you can eat!

 3. You can enjoy a “real” pierogi.
 It makes me cringe when people say, “Oh yeah, I love pierogies, my fridge is stocked with Mrs. T’s.”
 My family gets our pierogies year round from St. Andrew Ukrainian, where parishioners hand make them using techniques passed down for generations.
-Parma has a Polish and Ukrainian heritage so the same goes for most of the city’s churches.
+Parma has a Polish and Ukrainian heritage so the same goes for most of the city’s churches like Pokrova Ukrainian Greek Catholic Church.
 Come down and try a real pierogi—potato, cottage cheese or (my favorite) sauerkraut all soaked in butter and onions.
 And make sure to put some sour cream on top!
 You’ll never go back to the freezer aisle again.

 4. You don’t have to like or eat fish.
 The real feature of Parma fish frys is honestly the pierogies for reasons I explained.
 Other non-fishy options include potato pancakes, noodles and cabbage and even mac and cheese or pizza.
-Lots of places, such as St. Anthony of Padua, have breaded shrimp too if that’s still inside your comfort zone, or maybe try St. Columbkille’s clam chowder.
+Lots of places have breaded shrimp too if that’s still inside your comfort zone, or maybe try St. Columbkille’s clam chowder.
 You can even explore a cup of borscht (a soup that gets its purple color from beets, and which I find tastes much like delicious cabbage soup) at St. Josaphat’s Ukrainian.
 If you’re into Italian food, St. John Bosco’s is catered by Bruno’s Ristorante and features manicotti and eggplant lasagna (way better than plain meatless spaghetti).

 5. You can find healthy options.
 Ok, the Lake Erie perch is to die for, and I count the cabbage and noodles soaked in butter as a vegetable, but if you’re trying to stick to your diet many churches offer salmon or other baked fish, and even baked potatoes.